johnnycwatt/Habit-Tracker-Mobile/README.md

 - Set up navigation between `HomeScreen` and `AddHabitScreen`, `EditHabitScreen` and `HabitListScreen`
 - Using AsyncStorage for Habit Storage
 - Implemented CRUD operations for habits.
+- ProgressScreen with Weekly/Monthly Consistency Metrics and Completion Rates.
+Also displays streaks

 ## How to Run
 1. Clone the repository: `git clone https://github.com/johnnycwatt/Habit-Tracker-Mobile.git`